What is a 3-Statement Model?

 10 Steps in Building a 3-Statement Model

-In building an income statement (excluding interest), we start with our actual (historical) figures.
-From there, we build the forecasts (e.g. years 1 to 10).
-Further, we build these forecasts from assumptions for all line items – i.e. revenue, operating costs, tax, etc. – except for interest (income and expense).
+In building an income statement (excluding interest), we start with our actual historical figures.
+From there, we build the forecasts figures for years 1 to 10.
+Further, we build these forecasts from assumptions for all line items – i.e. revenue, operating expenses, tax, etc. – except for interest.

 The ten steps to building a 3-statement model are:

 - Input the historical data: start with inputting historical or actual data for the income statement and balance sheet

-- Decide on forecast assumptions: Use the calculated statistics to create assumptions into the future i.e. sales may go up by 5% in the future in the forecast period
+- Decide on forecast assumptions: Use the calculated statistics from the past to create financial forecast assumptions into the future e.g. if revenue increased by 5% in the past, we may choose assume 5% in the forecast period too

-- Build forecast income statement except for interest: we now have everything we require to actually start building the forecast figures and we start by building the income statement – which will include the sales going up by 5%
+- Build forecast income statement except for interest: we now have everything we require to actually start building the forecast figures and we start by building the income statement – which will include the revenue going up by 5%

 - Build the forecast balance sheet except for cash, revolver, and debt: after building the forecast income statement, we then build the forecast balance sheet and we skip a couple of lines – cash, revolver, and debt – to do at the end of the modeling

 - Build the cash flow statement using the rules of cash: after building the forecast balance sheet in the previous stage, we build the cash flow statement using the rules of cash

 - Plug cash into the balance sheet from the cash flow statement: the only line items that have not been filled in are all interest-related.
-We know that cash, revolver, and debt all involve interest expense or interest income.
-We can take cash from the cash flow statement and put that into the balance sheet and thus one of the missing items is dealt with
+We know that cash, revolver, and debt involve interest expense or interest income.
+We can take cash from the cash flow statement and put that into the balance sheet and thus one of the missing items from the balance sheet is dealt with